metrodroid/metrodroid/data/adelaide/README.md

   There may be a way to use the historical data to guess what the other route numbers are.
 They appear to be assigned in chronological order.

+[2011-01-04 data (earliest in git)](https://github.com/gtfsdata/adelaidemetro-gtfs/blob/eb0b4261fc01c3f395602aaea1f5a09ff26d4be2/gtfs/routes.txt) appears to be a reasonable fit for the original routes.
+There was [a major update on 2011-01-16](https://github.com/gtfsdata/adelaidemetro-gtfs/blob/a95a206bf1eb3e2130df50f6ff1b8d1a8953d489/gtfs/routes.txt).
+The routes aren't a perfect fit -- suspect that the original set of routes were added from a route list not publicly released, or an earlier GTFS version.

 We don't use the GTFS builder tools in Metrodroid yet, as this doesn't support routes, and we still need to figure out historical bits.
 This probably will be used in future.